kercre123/victor/README.md

     If you still get an `ssh` error that says "Too many authentication failures", try adding `IdentitiesOnly=yes` to the above entry.

-1. Build, deploy, and run commands as normal (See []()).
+1. Build, deploy, and run commands as normal.
 You can specify the target robot with `-s` on most of the deploy and run commands or you can set the `ANKI_ROBOT_HOST` environment variable in your shell to a default host.

     ```
     export ANKI_ROBOT_HOST="<ip address>"